adrincont/BMTAR/README.md

 This package is free and open source software, licensed under GPL-3.

 ## References
- * Calderón Villanueva, S. A. (2014).
-Bayesian Analysis of Multivariate Threshold Autoregressive Models with Missing Data (Doctoral dissertation, Universidad Nacional de Colombia).
+ * Calderon V, S. A., & Nieto, F. H. (2017).  \emph{Bayesian analysis of multivariate       threshold autoregressive models with missing data}.
+Communications in Statistics-Theory   and Methods, 46(1), 296-318.